YlsooCorp/aivory-pro/docs/customizations.md

 For long-running operations, Vercel allows paid deployments to increase the timeout on Functions.
 Note that this applies to old-style Vercel Functions (based on Node.js) and not the new Edge Functions.

-At time of writing, big-AGI has only 2 operations that run on Node.js Functions: browsing (fetching web pages) and sharing.
+At time of writing, Ylsoo Aivory has only 2 operations that run on Node.js Functions: browsing (fetching web pages) and sharing.
 They both can exceed 10 seconds, especially when fetching large pages or waiting for websites to be completed.